 Item #4.
 Prior Learning Assessment

-Szafran asked the Council to approve the PLA process document in principle and it
+Szafran asked the Council to approve the PLA process document in principle and it was approved.

 Future agenda item: Cost structure for PLA

 Item 5.
 New Business

 - Becky Rutherfoord reminded the Council that they need the planning templates for this year; the SACS 5th year report is due in 1 ½ years and she and Bob Homer need the updated data.